The Second World Book Series

 cities—New York, Dubai, Shanghai—are being threatened.
 To make matters worse, Shiva,

-a hundred-kilometer-wide dwarf planet, has been knocked out of the Kuiper Belt
+a hundred-kilometer-wide dwarf planet, has been knocked out of the Kuiper Belt beyond

-cannot afford to gamble with extinction.
+to gamble with extinction.

 All eyes turn to Mars, the red guardian that